UPPMAX/UPPMAX-documentation/docs/getting_started/get_uppmax_2fa.md

 More details [here](get_uppmax_2fa_qr_code.md).

-### 7. See acknowledgement that the new two factor has been registered.
+### 7. See acknowledgement that the new two factor has been registered

 You should see an acknowledgement that the new two factor has been registered.